Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 If pool owners hunt limestone like this, it’s not for nothing!
 Having excess lime in your swimming pool can indeed be the cause of various problems.

 First of all, at the level of the interior of the basin.
 Because the more our pool is loaded with limestone, the more “chance” we have of seeing it build up from the inside.
+This buildup can lead to long-term damage if not addressed, which is why regular pool calcium removal services are crucial.
+Ensuring your pool is free from excess calcium helps maintain its cleanliness, functionality, and longevity.

-And this as well at the level of the waterline as at the level of the walls and the bottom (especially if one has opted for a swimming pool liner as a coating).
-And a scaled pool is a pool whose water will be cloudy, and whose walls will be covered with gray or whitish deposits.
+To maintain the clarity and cleanliness of your pool, it’s essential to address scaling issues, especially at the level of the waterline, as well as on the walls and bottom of the pool (particularly if you’ve opted for a swimming pool liner as a coating).
+A scaled pool is one where the water appears cloudy, and the walls are often covered with gray or whitish deposits.

 But that’s not all: having too much lime can also be dangerous for the filtration system of the swimming pool.
 Indeed, when there is too much lime in our water, it will simply build up scale and prevent the proper functioning of the swimming pool filter.